SNHU-CS/CS-330/module04/mod4_tutorials.md

 In GLFW, we get the status of an specific key with function `glfwGetKey`, with only two possible outcomes: `GLFW_PRESS` OR `GLFW_RELEASE`.
 Each one of the keys has an specific identifier.
 In our case, `GLFW_KEY_W`, `GLFW_KEY_S`, `GLFW_KEY_A` and `GLFW_KEY_D`.
 If one of these keys is pressed, we print a message to the standard output stream stating so.
 Finally, if any of these keys was down in the last frame, we also print the current position of the cursor: using function `glfwGetCursorPos`.

-When you run the application, your output should look similar to:
+When you run the application, be sure to press a key so something occurs.
+Your output should look similar to:

 ```
 INFO: OpenGL Version: 4.4.0 NVIDIA 440.100